opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

                          |                                             |
                   Device A: 192.168.1.201                     Device B: 192.168.200.201

-Setup OPNsense A and B
+Setup Router A and B
 ------------------------------------------

 Follow the steps as the `previous setup guide </manual/how-tos/dynamic_routing_ospf.html#setup-ospf-between-routers>`_ with a few differences: